 Discussion

 The United States of America (USA) has reviewed the remaining notes and suggests that WP 1A consider and resolve those notes at the June 2026 meeting.
-Furthermore, the USA provides additional proposed improvements to specific sections of Annex 6 of Document 1A/104 contained in the attachment (shown in track changes with blue highlighting).
+Furthermore, in the attachment the USA provides additional proposed improvements to the introduction and to the title of one section of Annex 6 of Document 1A/104 (shown in track changes with blue highlighting).
 Only the modified sections are included in the attachment for brevity.

 Proposal

-The Working Document with these improvements should be progressed to a preliminary draft revision at the June 2026 Working Party 1A meeting.
+The United States proposes that Working Party 1 consider the Working Document with these improvements for elevation to a preliminary draft revision at the June 2026 Working Party 1A meeting.

 _________________